Learning Ukulele with Curt

 West Coast Blues

-A jazz classic by the last jazz guitarist Wes Montgomery.
+A jazz classic by the late jazz guitarist Wes Montgomery.
 Wes is widely considered one of the major jazz guitarists, emerging after such seminal figures as Django Reinhardt and Charlie Christian and influencing countless others, including George Benson, Kenny Burrell, Grant Green, Jimi Hendrix, Steve Howe, Russell Malone, Pat Martino, Pat Metheny, Randy Napoleon, and Emily Remler.

 Related Books & Charts